team4yf/fpm-iot-cloud-mqtt/README.md

 `{sn:String!,payload:Buffer!}`
 sn is the device machine code, payload is the origin payload data.

+## Do this before run

+Copy the config.default.json as config.json

+`cp config.default.json config.json`

 ## It can be run within a docker

 ## Changelog

 - Add `yf-fpm-server`

+- Add `Authenticate` for mqtt client